Moment

 Shutter Speed - In filmmaking, shutter speed is measured in fractions of a second, such as 1/60, 1/120, or 1/1000.
 A faster shutter speed, such as 1/1000, captures less light and freezes motion, resulting in sharper images with minimal motion blur.
 This is ideal for capturing fast-paced action sequences or creating a dramatic effect.

-Frame Rate - The most common frame rates in video production are 24, 25, and 30 frames per second (fps).
-A higher frame rate, such as 60 or 120 fps, can result in smoother motion.
+Frame Rate - The most common frame rates in video production are 24 and 30 frames per second (fps).
+A higher frame rate, such as 60 or 120 fps, can result in a smooth slow-motion sequence.
 Choosing the appropriate frame rate depends on the desired visual effect and the intended use of the video.
 A lower frame rate, like 24 fps, is often preferred for its cinematic look.
 It is commonly used in narrative films and provides a slightly more "filmic" and natural motion.

 Aperture - In filmmaking, the aperture is measured in f-numbers or f-stops, such as f/2.8, f/4, or f/16.
 A lower f-number, like f/2.8, indicates a broader aperture opening, allowing more light to enter the lens.
 This results in a shallow depth of field, where the subject appears sharply focused while the background is blurred.

 But there’s so much more.
-We have a comprehensive article detailing these manual settings, more basic tricks, and mobile filmmaking courses that will be your one-stop shop for everything you need.
+We have a comprehensive Moment-produced online course detailing these manual settings, basic tricks, and techniques that will be your one-stop shop for everything you need here.

 2. Find a Way To Stabilize Your Camera

 Smartphones have become powerhouses in packing advanced features into their compact size, making them remarkable tools for cinematography.
 However, their small form factor makes them susceptible to camera shake, especially during moving shots.
-This is where gimbals play a crucial role by providing the necessary stability and enabling filmmakers to capture smooth, professional-looking footage.
-Using a smartphone gimbal, you can elevate your videos from good to great, and really nail the professional vibe.
+This is where gimbals play a crucial role by providing stability and enabling filmmakers to capture smooth, professional-looking footage.
+Using a smartphone gimbal, you can elevate your videos from good to great and nail the professional vibe.

 Although new gimbals are introduced every year, the advancements moving forward are expected to be incremental compared to the exceptional features already present in the top smartphone gimbals available today.

 After extensively testing numerous gimbals, it became evident that only a handful of brands consistently deliver the hardware and software quality required for reliable shooting.
-Among these options are the highly acclaimed Osmo Mobile 6 from DJI and the Smooth 5S from Zhiyun.
-Read more on the details of our favorite smartphone gimbals here.
+Among these options are the highly acclaimed DJI Osmo Mobile 6 and the Zhiyun Smooth 5S.
+Read more about the details of our favorite smartphone gimbals here.

 An image without an alt, whoops